rpfiorin/all_projects_zipped/README.md

 # Personal projects

--- Download some .zip to access the code.
+-- Browse through the branches to download some .zip and access a source code.